dynamicexpresso/DynamicExpresso/README.md

 	- Marked some methods as obsolete.
 	- FIX: Now you can specify parameter names with a different case when using case insensitive with delegate.
 	- FIX: Resolve bug about expected order of parameter when call Lambda.Invoke(params object[] args), thanks to Alex141
+	- Lambda.Invoke(params object[] args) now only accepts declared parameters, in previous version accepted used parameters.
+Basically if you parse an expresison with x and y parameters but you only use x you should pass in any case also y.
+This is because this function doesn't know the parameter names and cannot ensure.
+Other Invoke methods are not changed.

 - 1.1.0